How to Write a Love Letter That Actually Hits Different

 The love letters people keep for decades are not the ones with the fanciest vocabulary.
 They are the ones that feel true.
 Here is what separates a letter that gets read once from one that gets read a hundred times:

-- Specificity.
+- Specificity over scale.
 "You make me happy" lands flat.
-"The way you hummed while making coffee last Tuesday made me realize I never want to live in a place you are not in" lands differently.
+"The way you hummed while making coffee last Tuesday made me realize I never want to live somewhere you are not" lands completely differently.
 One real detail beats a dozen compliments.

 - Your actual voice.
-Write how you speak.
+Write how you talk.
 If you are funny, be funny.
 If you are reserved, be warm and direct.
 Do not reach for a poetic register you would never use out loud.
+The person reading this knows your voice.
+Use it.

 - A clear point.
-The best letters build toward something: a feeling, a promise, or a question.
+The best letters build toward something: a feeling, a promise, or a quiet realization.
 Rambling is the enemy of impact.
+Ask yourself: what is the one thing I want them to walk away knowing?
+Write toward that.

 - Vulnerability.
-Saying something you have not said before is what makes a letter feel like a gift rather than a greeting card.
+Saying something you have genuinely not said before is what makes a letter feel like a gift rather than a greeting card.
+It does not need to be dramatic.
+Sometimes the most vulnerable thing is admitting a small, ordinary feeling you have been sitting with.

-You do not need to follow a formula, but having a loose structure prevents the blank-page panic.
-This four-part shape works for almost every love letter:
+You do not need to follow a formula.
+But having a loose structure prevents blank-page panic and keeps the letter from falling apart in the middle.
+This four-part shape works for almost every love letter, from a quick paragraph to a multi-page letter:

 - The memory or observation.
 Drop into one specific moment.
-Give it texture: what was the light like, what did they do, what did you feel in that second.
-Keep it to a short paragraph.
+Give it texture: what was the light like, what were they doing, what did you feel in that exact second.
+Keep it to one tight paragraph.
+Resist the urge to add a second memory.
+One scene told with full attention beats two scenes skimmed.

 - The close.
 Warm, personal, and forward-looking.
-A small promise, a question, or just the plainest expression of how you feel.
-Avoid ending on a cliche.
+A small promise, a question, or simply the plainest expression of how you feel.
+Do not end on a cliche like "forever yours."
+Say one true thing, then sign off.

 Use these to get past the blank page.
-Pick one from each category.
-Write two or three lines.
-That is your letter.
+Pick one from each category, write two to three lines per prompt, and you have a letter.

 - "I still think about the time when..."